cognisant/CSharp.CodeStyle/README.md

 # cr-csharp-codestyle
-The custom ruleset file for Style Cop used at Cognisant
+The custom ruleset file for Style Cop used at Cognisant Research